pbklink/motif-core/etc/motif-core.api.md

     paint(cell: DatalessViewCell<AdaptedRevgridBehavioredColumnSettings, GridField>, prefillColor: string | undefined): number | undefined;
 }

-// @public (undocumented)
-export function checkEscapeCharForRegexInsideCharClass(char: string): string;

-// @public (undocumented)
-export function checkEscapeCharForRegexOutsideCharClass(char: string): string;

-// @public (undocumented)
-export function checkLimitTextLength(text: string, maxTextLength: number | undefined): string;
+export { checkEscapeCharForRegexInsideCharClass }

+export { checkEscapeCharForRegexOutsideCharClass }

+export { checkLimitTextLength }

 // Warning: (ae-missing-release-tag) "ClassFeedsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //